Josue-Caballero-Sanchez/Josue-Caballero-Sanchez/README.md

 ###

 <p align="left">Hi there!
 I'm a 22 year old computer scientist located in Glendale, Arizona.
-I am a Recent computer science graduate from Arizona State University with a strong foundation in software development and IT.
+I am a recent computer science graduate from Arizona State University with a strong foundation in software development and IT.
 Through academics and professional experience, I developed expertise in web design, Java, C++, C#, and IT support.
 My recent IT internship strengthened my skills in troubleshooting, automation, and database tasks, preparing me to contribute effectively in technology-driven environments.</p>

 ###